JonathanShor/DoubletDetection/README.md

 # DoubletDetection

 DoubletDetection is a package to detect doublets (technical errors) in Single-cell RNA-seq count tables.

 This version is for the final submission for COMS4761 Computational Genomics at Columbia University.
 For an up-to-date version, please check out this [repository](https://github.com/JonathanShor/Doublet-Detection).

 To install DoubletDetection, clone or download this repository.
+This software is designed to run on personal computers, no extra computing resources necessary.
+This code is written in Python 3.

-To run DoubletDetection you will need the following packages:
+To run DoubletDetection you may need to install the following packages:
 - numpy
 - pandas
 - sklearn